mionova/100DaysOfCode-Challenge/README.md

 ### Day 72 of 100

-**Date**: August 8th, 2021
+**Date**: August 8, 2021

-**Today's JavaScript Progress**: As part of the JavaScript30 course, I built a totally custom interface of an HTML5 video player with play/pause buttons, a slider, skip buttons, a speed controller.
+**Today's JavaScript Progress**: As part of the JavaScript30 course, I built a custom interface of an HTML5 video player with play/pause buttons, a slider, skip buttons, a speed controller.

 [View Work](https://github.com/mionova/100DaysOfCode-Challenge/tree/main/code/Day-072)
 &nbsp;

 ### Day 73 of 100

-**Date**: August 9th, 2021
+**Date**: August 9, 2021

 **Today's JavaScript Progress**: As part of Wes Boss's JavaScript30 course, I played with the speech synthesis API that comes with most modern browsers!!